-- community he believes it to be. - 29 Chairman Harrington thanked all of the candidates noting they have all provided services to the Town of his appreciation for the applicants coming forward for consideration, and remarked any one of them could do a good job.
+Chairman Harrington thanked all of the candidates noting they have all provided services to the Town of Merrimack in different capacities, and have demonstrated a commitment to the Town and its citizenry.

+Councilor Koenig commented on having very good candidates and only one position to fill.
+He stated his appreciation for the applicants coming forward for consideration, and remarked any one of them could do a good job.
 He stated he would be promoting Lon Woods for the position.
 Councilor Koenig remarked Mr. Woods has served the community extremely well, has a great manner and ability to communicate with people at a level that meets whatever the expectations/requirements are.
-He stated his belief Mr. Woods would complement the Council; has the history and Charter experience the
+He stated his belief Mr. Woods would complement the Council; has the history and Charter experience the Council has always drawn on as well as the ability to understand and analyze issues to come to a solid explanation of his thoughts and direction.